 April 2019 Introduction: I would add moisture quilts to these hives today because they’re too damp.
 In the videos below, I can see condensation dripping off the inner covers and mould developing on the inside rim and top bars.
 I also no longer fold the hive wrap under the inner cover because it keeps in too much moisture (not that I always wrap my hives).

-It was warm enough today (1Â°C / 34Â°F) to take a peek inside our four hives and add some pollen patties.
+It was warm enough today (1Â°C / 34Â°F) to take a peek inside my four hives and add some pollen patties.
 I didn’t have to top up the dry sugar that was added 46 days ago.
 The bees in the foundationless hive are low on honey, as I suspected, and have eaten through the most sugar, but they have enough to keep them going for a while.
 The bees in the conventional hives have eaten some of their sugar, but I still think they would have been fine without it.
 I could see several frames full of honey in each of the hives.
 The bees in the conventional hives were clustering above the top bars by the end of December, but a lack of honey doesn’t seem to be the reason.
 Okay, then, here’s how it played out in video form.
-First, a short version in HD that cuts to the chase.
+First, a short version that cuts to the chase.

-It’s not necessary to moisten the newspaper when adding the dry sugar.
+I don’t think it’s necessary to moisten the newspaper when adding the dry sugar.